markwkiehl/particle_device_blueprint/README.md

 ![alt text](https://github.com/markwkiehl/particle_device_blueprint/raw/565ce0266ea6be870f859dd653dd0d3bd595fbf2/particle_device_blueprint%20(9).png "New Integration")

-Note that blueprint is designed to pass the unique BLYNK_AUTH_TOKEN defined in the firmware for each device to the Particle webhook as the variable ‘{{t}}’. &nbsp; This allows each device to call the same webhook, at the expense of increasing the cellular payload for each transmission by 32 bytes. &nbsp; You can learn more about Particle webhooks by visiting this [documentation link](https://docs.particle.io/reference/cloud-apis/webhooks/).
+Note that the blueprint is designed to pass the unique BLYNK_AUTH_TOKEN defined in the firmware for each device to the Particle webhook as the variable ‘{{t}}’. &nbsp; This allows each device to call the same webhook, at the expense of increasing the cellular payload for each transmission by 32 bytes. &nbsp; You can learn more about Particle webhooks by visiting this [documentation link](https://docs.particle.io/reference/cloud-apis/webhooks/).

 # 4. Create a Particle Access Token

 The Blynk webhook will need a Particle access token in order to make a Particle HTTP API call to the Particle cloud function. &nbsp;

+1. Login to your Particle account.
-Create an access token by logging into your Particle account, and then visiting the Particle documentation section ‘[Create a token (browser-based)](https://docs.particle.io/reference/cloud-apis/access-tokens/#create-a-token-browser-based-)’.
-Use your Particle login email and password. &nbsp; If you have MFA (multi-factor authentication) enabled on your account, you will need your MFA code to generate the access token.
-Click the ‘Create token’ button to generate a token. &nbsp; Keep this token confidential.
+2. Browse to the Particle documentation section ‘[Create a token (browser-based)](https://docs.particle.io/reference/cloud-apis/access-tokens/#create-a-token-browser-based-)’.
+3. Enter your Particle login email and password into the form. &nbsp; If you have MFA (multi-factor authentication) enabled on your account, you will need your MFA code to generate the access token.
+4. Click the ‘Create token’ button to generate a token. &nbsp; Keep this token confidential.

 ![alt text](https://github.com/markwkiehl/particle_device_blueprint/raw/fa812deaaa3100b08566136fa750a2a3e0389f4e/particle_device_blueprint%20(10).jpeg "Particle Access Token")